CURRENT GROUP PSYCHOTHERAPIES

 CBT FOR PMDD (PREMENSTRUAL DYSPHORIC DISORDER)

 Premenstrual dysphoric disorder is a distressing condition that causes significant changes in mood and ability to function during the luteal phase of the menstrual cycle.
-This is a 8-week group for adults who have diagnosed PMDD or have clinically significant symptoms (including exacerbations of underlying mood and/or anxiety disorders during the luteal phase of their cycle).
+This is an 11-week group for adults who have diagnosed PMDD or have clinically significant symptoms (including exacerbations of underlying mood and/or anxiety disorders during the luteal phase of their cycle).
 Topics covered will be psychoeducation, lifestyle factors, and the learning of cognitive-behavioural therapy skills to address the symptoms of PMDD.
 Peer support will be a large component of this group.

 This is an OHIP-covered closed group led by Dr. Anna Chen and/or Dr. Cara Brown.